apify/apify-docs/sources/academy/platform/getting_started/apify_client.md

 ## Downloading dataset items {#downloading-dataset-items}

-Once an actor's run has completed, it will return a **run info** object that looks something like this:
+Once an Actor's run has completed, it will return a **run info** object that looks something like this:

 ![Run info object](./images/run-info.jpg)